Preface

 scale_color_brewer(palette = "Dark2")

-In this geom encyclopedia, you will learn about the required and optional aesthetics that each geom supports, as well as the associated statistical layer for each geom.
+In this geom encyclopedia, you will also learn about the required and optional aesthetics that each geom supports.
 Additionally, an example is provided demonstrating the application of each geom with reproducible R code.

 What you won’t learn?